MarkSchu/walkthrough/README.md

 ### The Main Challenge

-The **Main Challenge**: Am I going to try to generalize or augment existing components or create new components to handle the new case, and risk code that isn't DRY.

-In other words, we already have message logic.
-How much do we have to change or add to start thinking in terms of types of messages?
+The **Main Challenge**: There's already logic for messages.
+In introducing a new type of message, where do we need to add logic and where do we need to generalize or change existing logic?

+On the one hand, you want parity between both kinds of message so that they fit into how the user is already thinking about messages.
+On the other, they're very different kinds of messages, and the design has to account for that.

+Some similarities:

+  1. You expect messages in the same place
+  2. You expect to send messages from the same place
+  3. You expect to be user to be notified in the same way

+Some differences unique to Audio Messages:

+  1. Audio messages automatically play in channels
+  2. Audio messages are considered "read" when you hear then
+  3. Audio messages are created at the put of a button

 ### Instances of the Challenge

-augment component
-create unique component

-1. Representing Messages.
-On the database level, audio messages and text messages were distinguished and stored as different tables.
-Retreiving all messages included retreiving from both tables.
-On the client, they were also given different types.
-However, the audio message and text message had an overlap type, Message, and could be referred to as such.
-So you could have a list of objects of the `Message` type but then refer to as `TextMessage` or `AudioMessage`.
-On the reception of the message, the service told us which was which.

-2. Message Handler
-For audio messages, you track the state of receiving when you receive it.
-For text message you don't

-#### UX

-There were a few main compeonts that needed to be created or augmented.
+added logic

-1. The creation of a text message bar at the bottom of the conversation history panel.
+1. The creation of an input for creating and sending text messages at the bottom of the conversation history panel.

-2. The creation of a text message component corresponding to the audio message component.
-It received and displayed the text message.
+2. The creation of a component in the history panel for displaying text messages in the conversation.

-3. The conversation history panel needed to be augmented so that it allowed for a new kind of message display; namely, the component made above.

-4. A way to send text messages that corresponded to the microphone icon found in the channel and contact options.
-When you click the microphone, you can send a message.
-We wanted a corresponding way to send text messages.
-So, we added menu button that displayed upon hovering over the bar and, when clicked, gave the option to send a Text Message.
+3. The modification of the "Unread Nessage Dot" since a text message is "read" under different circumstances from an audio message.

-5. Augmenting the New Message Notification Circle to include TextMessages into the count.
-Shows up on Contect option
+4. The modification of the "Unread Message Notification Circle" to include text messages in the count.

-6. Show message as unread.
-On the audio message, there is a red dot that shows and goes away after the message has been palyed.
-When will we rmove that for Text Message

-7. Certain channels automically play a message when it comes in so there's no reason to have an unheard message notification.
-However, they haven't read it, so it still has to be conisdfeed unread for rtext messages

-8. show sent message for text message on recents

-9. number of unread messages in box unread message red dot on conversation history
+5. The modification of the "Last Sent Arrow" in the Recents List to indicate that the dispatcher recently sent a text message.

+6. The creation of a menu with a "Send Text Message" that correspondeds to the microphone button found on the list of channels and contacts.
+Clicking the button would navigate you to the conversation, unlike the pressing the microphone.

-10. lazy loading in history panel
+7. The modification of lazy loading messages in the history panel so that text messages from the database are pulled in.

-11. style classes to share style but differetn components

-# monitoring
-  - what are the potential problems, bugs to watch out for?
-  - how are we going to measure how much the feature gets used?
+8. The creation of a `TextMessage` table in the database.

+9. The creation of a `TextMessage` type in the client.
+Eventually, we have three types: `Message`, `AudioMessage`, and `TextMessage` where an instance could be passed around as, e.g., `TextMessage` or `Message` type.

+10. The modification and creation of reducers and properties in the store.
+In the end, some reducers used the general `Message` type and others used the specific `AudioMessage` or `ImageMessage` types.
+This was made on a case-by-case basis.

+11. The modification of container components like the history component to receive a list of `Message`s instead of `AudioMessage`s.
+Also done on a case-by-base basis.

+12. The creation of callbacks that receive the text message from the Message Transfer Servie.
+For audio messages, we expect streams; for text messages, we expect completed data.

+13. The modification of style classes to make different components look the same.
+For example, the message components in the history panel.

+### Monitoring, Metrics, and Insights

 the design
 approach